storacha/specs/w3-retrieval.md

 The invocation MUST fail if any of the following is true:

-1. Provided subject space does not contain the blob.
+1. Provided subject space does not contain the blob (service MUST respond with a `NotFound` error).
 1. Provided `blob.digest` is not a valid [multihash].
 1. Provided `blob.digest` [multihash] hashing algorithm is not supported.
-1. Provided `range` references bytes outside of the total size of the blob.
+1. Provided `range` references bytes outside of the total size of the blob (service MUST respond with `RangeNotSatisfiable` error).

 Invocation MUST succeed if none of the above is true.